rajit906/Shop/README.md

 # Shop
-This was my first ever long program
+This was my first ever long project